t3c404/base64-breaker/README.md

-# base64-decoder-encoder
+# base64-decoder
-Simple base64-decoder-encoder written in Python using bottle.
+Simple base64-decoder written in Python using bottle.
 Offers an HTML frontend and an API.
+Input-String will be encoded and decoded.

 ---